matplotlib/CZI_2024-06_mpl/proposal.md

 medium-size projects -- a high DPI refactor, and knockout group-based collection drawing -- have been started and are in progress.

+As community outreach we ran sprints at Grace Hopper Day Celebration (2022, 2023), SciPy (2022, 2023), pydataNYC (2023), pydata global (2023).
+These sprints exposed new contributors, including those from under represented groups, to contributing to Matplotlib specifically and open source in general.

 # Proposal Purpose